 Welcome to my site!

-This year I will be teaching U.S. History, Ethnic Studies, and Leadership.
+This year I will be teaching U.S. History and Humanities.

 The best way to reach me is through e-mail.